Helen Hope Montgomery Scott: The Philadelphia Story

-Later life

-Upon her father's death in 1949, Scott undertook the management of the Ardrossan Farms, modernizing the dairy facilities.
+Following her father's death in 1949, Scott undertook the management of the Ardrossan Farms, modernizing the dairy facilities.
 Although her mother continued on as chatelaine of the big house, both Hope and her brother, who also lived on the estate, used the main house more and more for social events especially in support of the arts and during the week of the annual Devon Horse Show.

 Scott won many awards for horsemanship during her lifetime.
-With her husband she participated in fox hunting events and horse shows.
+With her husband, she participated in fox hunting events and horse shows.
 A principal organizer of the Devon Horse Show after the Second World War, Scott was elected chairman and executive director of the annual event, which raises money to support the Bryn Mawr Hospital.
 She also served as a director of the United States Equestrian Team and of the American Horse Show Association.

+Death

-She continued to be socially active until her death on January 9, 1995, at age 90.
+Scott remained socially active until her death on January 9, 1995, at age 90.
 She was interred at St. David's Episcopal Church in Radnor, Pennsylvania.